sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/index.rst

 Customers Highlights
 -----------------------------------------------------------------------------------------------

-* Edge Microvisor Toolkit as the edge OS with and without real time support
+- Edge Microvisor Toolkit as the edge OS with and without real time support.
-* Built-in support for Intel® platform features, Ethernet and GPU support
+- Built-in support for Intel® platform features, Ethernet and GPU support.
-* Immutable OS with support for atomic (A/B) updates with Open Edge Platform
+- Immutable OS with support for atomic (A/B) updates with Open Edge Platform.
-* Secure the edge platform with an opt-in security model with support for Secure Boot, Full Disc Encryption, dm-verity with TPM 2.0 support
+- Secure the edge platform with an opt-in security model with support for Secure Boot, Full Disc Encryption, dm-verity with TPM 2.0 support.
-* Can be deployed with Edge Orchestrator or as a standalone OS
+- Can be deployed with Edge Orchestrator or as a standalone OS.

 Developers Highlights
 -----------------------------------------------------------------------------------------------

-* Flexible build infrastructure for creating custom images from a large set of pre-provisioned packages via .SPEC files
+- Flexible build infrastructure for creating custom images from a large set of pre-provisioned packages via .SPEC files.
-* Support for multiple image formats for use on bare metal systems, virtual machines and containers (ISO, VHD, VHDX, RAW)
+- Support for multiple image formats for use on bare metal systems, virtual machines and containers (ISO, VHD, VHDX, RAW).
-* Supporting UKI (Unified Kernel Image) format with or without second stage bootloaders (GRUB, systemd-boot)
+- Supporting UKI (Unified Kernel Image) format with or without second stage bootloaders (GRUB, systemd-boot).
-* Supporting mutable developer ISO builds
+- Supporting mutable developer ISO builds.

 Key Performance Indicators
 -----------------------------------------------------------------------------------------------

-* Boot time less than 8 seconds on entry level Intel® Core™ platforms
+- Boot time less than 8 seconds on entry level Intel® Core™ platforms.
-* Fast A/B image updates (<30s) with automatic rollback support on Edge Microvisor Toolkit
+- Fast A/B image updates (<30s) with automatic rollback support on Edge Microvisor Toolkit.
-* Small footprint with less than 750MB of disk space required for the OS and under 350MB compressed RAW image size.
+- Small footprint with less than 750MB of disk space required for the OS and under 350MB compressed RAW image size.